phonologus/ED/README.md

 This `ed` differs from the ED described in the manpage as follows:

-+ This `ed` consumes and outputs UTF8 Unicode.
++ This `ed` consumes and outputs UTF-8 Unicode.
 Internally, all "characters" are stored and manipulated as Unicode code-points represented as `int`-s.
-This means that even _emojis_ can appear in regexes.
-Shudder.
+This means that even _emojis_ can appear in regexes and character classes.

-+ In *list mode*, this `ed` displays non-printing codepoints in the ASCII range as `\xhh`.
-Additionally, it displays non-ASCII code-points in the Basic Multilingual Plane as `\uhhhh`, and code-points beyond the BMP as `\Uhhhhhh`.
++ In *list mode*, this `ed` displays non-printing codepoints in the ASCII range, and all Unicode codepoints above the printing ASCII range as a sequence `\ddd` of octal triplets, one for each byte in the UTF-8 encoding of the codepoint.
+Octal is the traditional ED list mode format, and it is a surprisingly good way of reading raw UTF-8, as all multi-byte sequences begin with byte `\3..`, and all subsequent sequence bytes begin `\2..`.
+(Non-printing) ASCII bytes are all of the form `\0..`, or `\1..`.

-+ The manpage states that ED discards all text in a file that appears between the last newline and the end-of-file.
++ The original manpage states that ED discards all text in a file that appears between the last newline and the end-of-file.
 The original `ed.c` source code does not do that.
 Instead it supplies a newline at the end of the file, and notifies the